 1. Create a budget

 It is understandable that when you are moving into a new space, you would want it to be entirely yours, and redecorating is the way to do it.
-However, remember that you are already going to spend a lot of money with the cost of transporting your furniture to your new home, packaging materials, and the days you may miss work because of this new undertaking.
+However, remember that you are already going to spend a lot of money on the cost of transporting your furniture to your new home, packaging materials, and the days you may miss work because of this new undertaking.
 So, create a practical budget and try to stick to it.

 2. Find a style